 Study characteristics and quality assessment

 According to the search strategy, a total of 996 related articles were retrieved.
-A total of 292 articles were excluded after duplicates were removed and 673 articles were initially included.
+A total of 292 articles were excluded after duplicates were removed and 673 articles were firstly included.
 After reading titles, abstracts and full texts, 667 articles were excluded, of which 35 were reviews.
-A total of 14 reports, 532 non-pre-hospital emergency studies, 40 that did not use laryngeal masks, 36 with non-randomized data and 7 with insufficient data were excluded.
-Finally, 9 randomized studies [8-16] on manikins and 31 randomized studies [17-47] on humans were included.
-In the manikin studies, the participants included medical students, paramedics, anesthesiologists, EMT, nurses, intensive care and emergency physicians.
-The human studies included cases of cardiac arrest, respiratory failure, coma and other critical illnesses.
+A total of 14 reports, 532 non-pre-hospital emergency studies, 40 that did not use laryngeal masks, 36 with non-randomized data, 7 with insufficient data and 9 randomized manikin studies were excluded.
+Finally, 31 randomized human studies [8-38] were included.
+The included studies focused on cases of cardiac arrest, respiratory failure, coma and other critical illnesses, and adverse effect mainly included laryngeal edema and mucosal hemorrhage, bucking, tooth loss and aspiration.
+All endotracheal intubations in the included studies were performed with direct laryngoscopes.
 Flow diagrams for the literature selection are shown in Figure 1.
-The study characteristics are shown in Tables 1-2.
+The study characteristics are shown in Table 1.

 Ventilation efficiency rates